axiomgaming/lostark_theory/README.md

 ---

-## Examples Used to Calculate the Stat Rates:
+## Examples Used to Calculate the Stat Rates

 #### Deathblade